 Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 30 6 Consolidation of contract notes with daily statements of account [Linklaters] This permits intermediaries that are required to deliver daily statements of account under s.8 and s.9 to provide the contract note information in those statements of account, instead of providing separate contract notes.
 This clause should also apply to an intermediary that voluntarily sends daily statements of account to the client, as long as the statements incorporate the contract note information required by s.5.
-As such, provided that such statements include the information specified for contract notes in these 31 8 Preparation and provision of daily statements of account by intermediaries providing financial accommodation [HKAB] This section appears to relate to types of facilities other than margined transactions (which is covered in s.9).
+There is no prescribed format for a contract note.
+As such, provided that such statements include the information specified for contract notes in these Rules, the intermediaries are allowed to issue them for the purposes of these Rules.
+31 8 Preparation and provision of daily statements of account by intermediaries providing financial accommodation [HKAB] This section appears to relate to types of facilities other than margined transactions (which is covered in s.9).
 Financial institutions offer normal banking facilities, which may be secured by shares, bonds, deposits and other assets.
 The requirements imposed by this clause would require substantial systems changes by such licensees and we suggest that normal banking facilities given by financial institutions be excluded from this clause.
 S.8 or s.9 does not apply to authorized institutions offering normal banking facilities.
 Please see our response to comment 27.
 32 [Lloyds] S.8(3) then states the situations to which s.8 applies.
 This would catch, for example, the debiting to the account of periodic management fees so that, as written, a statement would have to be sent to the client even though no financial accommodation was involved.
 In other words, there is a conflict between the heading wording in s.8 and the provisions of s.8(3).
 Point taken.
 We have revised s.8(1) to make clear that this section only applies to intermediaries offering financial accommodation.